 Ellen Zoppo-Sassu is Bristol's first female Mayor.
-Elected November 7, 2017, Mayor Zoppo-Sassu has been involved in Bristol politics most of her life and has dedicated herself to making Bristol a great place to live and work.
+Re-elected to a second term in November 2019, Mayor Zoppo-Sassu has been involved in Bristol politics most of her life and has dedicated herself to making Bristol a great place to live and work.

 My Inaugural remarks noted that how we govern, and what we prioritize, should reflect our core values as a community.

 We want Bristol to be a place where young, educated people want to live, work, and raise their families, because they see our school system, our parks, infrastructure, public safety, the library, and youth sports are the quality of life factors that are positives.

 We have also recognized new challenges and responded to them via restructuring city departments, adding new leadership and a number of new Committees.